Counting conjugacy classes of fully irreducibles: double exponential growth: Counting

 Since having a lone axis is a conjugacy class invariant, $\vphi'$ also has a unique axis $\mA_{\vphi'}$.
 By Theorem \ref{t:uniqueaxis}, $\mA_{\vphi'}$ is the periodic fold line obtained from each train track representative of $\vphi'$.
 Call by $\sigma$ the segment of $\mA_{\vphi'}$ starting at $R_r$ with the identity marking and consisting of a single Stallings fold decomposition of $g$ (a single period of the periodic fold line for $g$).
 The lone axis property of $\vphi'$, together with the periodicity of the line, imply that all elements of $\mathbf U(\vphi')$ arise from the $r$-roses that occur along $\sigma$.

-Using the explanation of a stallings fold decomposition given in Definition \ref{d:StallingsFoldDecomposition}, it is not difficult to see that a period consists of $\frac{||g||}{2}$ folds.
-Hence, $\sigma$ passes through at most $\frac{||g||}{2}+1$ roses $R_r$.
-(Note that in the middle of a fold the underlying graph always has a trivalent vertex and is therefore never the $r$-rose $R_r$).
-Therefore, the element $\vphi'\in\out$ has at most $\frac{||g||}{2}$ unmarked train track representatives based on the rose $R_r$, as does its conjugate $\vphi$.
+Using the explanation of a Stallings fold decomposition given in Definition \ref{d:StallingsFoldDecomposition}, we see that a period consists of $||g||-r$ folds.
+Hence, $\sigma$ passes through at most $||g||-r+1\le ||g||\, $ $r$-roses.
+(Note that in the middle of a fold the underlying graph always has a trivalent vertex and is therefore never the $r$-rose).
+Therefore, the element $\vphi'\in\out$ has at most $||g||$ unmarked train track representatives based on the rose $R_r$, as does its conjugate $\vphi$.
 Since as unmarked graph maps $g=f$, we have $||g||=||f||$.
 Hence $\#\mathbf U(\vphi)\le ||f||$, as claimed. \end{proof}

 \begin{thm} Let $r\ge 3$.
-Then there exist constants $c=c(r)>1$ and $L_0\ge 1$ such that for each $L\ge L_0$ the number $\mathfrak{NA}_r(L)$ of distinct $Out(F_r)$-conjugacy classes of ageometric lone axis fully irreducibles $\vphi\in Out(F_r)$ with $\log \lambda(\vphi)\le L$ satisfies
+Then there exist constants $c=c(r)>1$ and $L_0\ge 1$ such that for each $L\ge L_0$ the number $\mathfrak{NA}_r(L)$ of distinct $\out$-conjugacy classes of ageometric lone axis fully irreducibles $\vphi\in \out$ with $\log \lambda(\vphi)\le L$ satisfies

 Therefore, $c^{e^L}$ bounds below the number of equivalence classes of closed geodesics in $\mathcal{M}_r$ of length bounded above by $L$. \end{thm}

 \begin{proof}

 Let $L\ge 1$.
 Let $Z_+(L)$ denote the set of all full positive words of length $e^L$ in $x_2,\dots, x_r$.